51014

 January 24, 2009

-For reloading you should always sort your cases by manufacturer (headstamp)to minimise variations due to wall thickness etc.
+For reloading you should always sort your cases by manufacturer (headstamp) to minimise variations due to wall thickness, etc.

 Aluminium cases are intended to be disposable, usually have a berdan primer (two holes) and would be difficult to reload in any case.
 Only a limited number of manufacturers make them (CCI, Blazer) - check that headstamp again.

-The difference between brass and aluminium is immediatly obvious from the weight and the dull appearance when placed next to a nickel plated brass case.
+The difference between brass and aluminium is immediately obvious from the weight and the dull appearance when placed next to a nickel plated brass case.
 No need to weigh them, brass is three times the weight.

 Cartridge brass is 70/30 copper/zinc.I have never heard of 'white brass'